 The Bottom Line

-Oysters offer a range of health benefits, from reducing the risk of food poisoning to improving bone health.
+Oysters offer a range of health benefits, from promoting healthy brain function to improving bone health.
 However, there are a few potential side effects to be aware of, such as an increased risk of food poisoning and allergic reactions.
 To reduce the risk of these side effects, only eat oysters that are fresh and from a reputable source or cook them thoroughly.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!